Location Bogotá, Colombia

 Open to Canadian Citizens and Permanent Residents of Canada only

-We're looking for a volunteer like you that can use use your skills and expertise to support the Acadeic area of the Escuela Taller de Bogotá.
-The Escuela Taller offers training in traditional trades such as carpentry, construction and restoration, and culinary arts through a methodology of "learning by doing" that centers on harnessing the habilities of its students, who are mostly from vulnerable communities, to be competitive and productive agents of change, as part of a larger objetive to build peace in Colombia.
+The Fundación Escuela Taller de Bogotá (Technical School Foundation of Bogota) offers training in traditional trades such as carpentry, construction and restoration, and culinary arts through a methodology of "learning by doing" that centers on harnessing the abilities of its students, who are mostly from vulnerable communities, to be competitive and productive agents of change, as part of a larger objective to build peace in Colombia.

-Your technical skills will be needed to support the team of profesionals and technical staff, who are at the heart of the organiation, in the development and continuation of the vision, policies and strategies of the organization that will move current educational programs in line with new legislation on work and human development.
-The Ministry of Education defiines work and human development as "an organized and systematic formative process, through which people aquire and develop specialized or transferrable competencies throughout their profesional lives, that are related to the different occupational fields referenced in the Nacional Classification of Occupations,a nd which allow them to carry out productive activities as an employer or entrepreneur, individually or collectively".
+You'll support the team of professionals and technical staff, who are at the heart of the organization, in the development and continuation of the vision, policies and strategies that will move current educational programs in line with new legislation on work and human development.

 As a volunteer, you will:

-- Carry out a needs assessment of the Education and Training area of the Escuela, identifying and prioritizing different areas for improvement.
-The analysis of this assessment will form the basis of your work plan.
+- Carry out a needs-assessment of the Education and Training area of the school, identifying and prioritizing different areas for improvement.

-- Work together with the director and coordinators of the different areas of the Escuela in the design of the vision and details of the strategic, social and academic policies in the short-medium and long-term.
-The volunteer will support the development of the strategic plan for the academic area.
+- Design a vision and details of the strategic, social and academic policies in short-medium and long-term basis, supporting the development of the strategic plan for the academic area.

-- Propose new enterprise ides or opportunities to mainstream entrepreneurship within the academic areas, that also help re-build social fabric.
+- Propose new opportunities to mainstream entrepreneurship within each of the academic areas.

 Essential Academic Qualifications:

-- Graduate degree in education or pedagogy, social sciences background but with a focus on education, trades or technical educational programs.
+- University degree in education or pedagogy, social sciences background, preferably with a focus on education, trades or technical educational programs.

-- Coursework in finances, local development, strategic planning, communications.
+- Desired coursework or equivalent experience in finances, local development, strategic planning, communications.